-To put this tremendous error to rights, we took the time to introduce the entire Henry range.
-Whether you want a female hoover or a male, or even a non-binary one, Henry has the vacuum cleaner for you.
+To put this tremendous error to rights, we took the time to introduce all of the various Henry Vacuums.
+Whether you want a female vacuum or a male, or even a non-binary one, Henry has the vacuum cleaner for you.
 Let’s get specific about where each model differs to help decide which of the Henry vacuum cleaners is the best one for you.

 The Henry Family – A Quick Overview